cmusatyalab/gabriel/server/README.md

-When `all_responses_required` is False, the client will not receive a result from this engine, if a different engine processing the same frame already returned a result for the same frame.
+When `all_responses_required` is False, the client will not receive a result from this engine, if a different engine processing the same frame already returned a result for this frame.
 When `all_responses_required` is True, the server will send every result this engine returns.
 Typically, you should set `all_responses_required` to True when an engine returns results to the clients, and false when an engine stores results but does not include anything useful for